God is an Ecosystem

 Nature shows me how to be patient.
 Nature shows me how to shed my skin and renew myself.
 Nature teaches me how to nurture and tend.
 Nature teaches me how to love.
 Nature is God.

 I’m thankful I was given the chance to explore and feel out the world.
 To be a wild kid.
 At home amongst the water and trees.
-Who now thrills at the sounds of the wolves howling in the woods and lets wild chipmunks sit at my feet.
+Who now thrills at the sound of the wolves howling in the woods and lets wild chipmunks sit at my feet.
 Who hear’s God’s voice in the creaking Birch trees.
 That’s enough for me.